-Pursuant to Rule 14-510(a)(6) of the RLDD, a Complainant can appeal within fifteen days to the Committee Chair the OPC's dismissal, including declinations to prosecute, of any informal complaint.
-When the OPC dismisses an informal complaint after investigation or declines to prosecute an informal complaint, it gives notice to the Complainant of the language in Rule 14-510(a)(6) of the RLDD and allows the Complainant the opportunity to appeal the decision.
+Pursuant to Rule 14-510(a)(7) of the RLDD, a Complainant can appeal within fifteen days to the Committee Chair the OPC's dismissal, including declinations to prosecute, of any informal complaint.
+A declination to prosecute might be a referral to

+Professionalism Counseling Board.
+When the OPC dismisses an informal complaint after investigation or declines to prosecute an informal complaint, it gives notice to the Complainant of the language in Rule 14-510(a)(7) of the RLDD and allows the Complainant the opportunity to appeal the decision.
 If the Complainant files an appeal, the Committee Chair conducts a de novo review of the OPC file and either affirms the dismissal or directs the OPC to prepare the informal complaint for a Screening Panel hearing.